-Top tip: Grows from dense, fibrous roots that make it difficult to dig up and to divide without recourse to scissors.
+Top tip: Grows from tough dense, fibrous roots making it difficult to dig up and to divide without recourse to scissors.
+Can be difficult to propagate as divisions don’t always take.

 Flowers: June/July coffee coloured stems topped with dark brown florets.